Bring Your Own Theatre Productions, Incorporated

 MEMBERSHIP

-Section 1.
-BYOT shall have Company Members.
+Section 1 - Company Members.

-C. At twenty (20) monthly shows or equivalent events, Members can apply for Legacy Status via written communication.
-Staff will review Member’s participation within the Company, and if found in good standing, Member will be granted Legacy Status, at which point, Membership from Company can only be removed by a majority out of the Staff.
+A person shall be considered a Company Member of BYOT after participating in six (6) monthly or equivalent events.
+At twenty (20) monthly shows or equivalent events, Members will receive Legacy Status, at which point, Membership from Company can only be removed by a majority vote out of the Staff.

 ARTICLE VII